 Board of Directors

-Joseph Frost, Belhaven University, Jackson, MS – firstname.lastname@example.org
+Chair: Joseph Frost, Belhaven University, Jackson, MS

 Joseph Frost is a playwright, actor and director living in Jackson, Mississippi, with his wife, Shannon and their five children.
 He earned an MFA in Script and Screenwriting and an MA in Theatre Acting/ Directing from Regent University.
-Joseph’s short plays have been featured around the country on university stages at Malone, Regent, Spring Arbor, Belhaven, and at Gizhou University in China.
-His bio-play van Gogh was produced at an exhibit of the artist’s work at the Chrysler Museum of Art, and his work The Memory Trilogy has been given readings (whole or in part) in VA, MS, NC, and New York City and produced by Belhaven.
-Joseph’s play Oz was developed into the independent feature film Before We Close, and he has penned several short films, including the Cine Award-winning The Heart of Saturday Night.
-Joseph’s farce comedy The Mayfair Affair premiered at Belhaven in 2012, and its follow-up Mayfair, Ma Chére in 2015.
-He’s written a cycle of short plays, The Long Surrender, inspired by the music of Over the Rhine, and has completed the 31 Plays in 31 Days challenge seven times.
-As an actor, Joseph has performed on stage in over 50 productions, including an award-winning turn as Hamlet.
-He appeared in the independent feature films The Proper Care and Feeding of an American Messiah and Endings, and was a founding member of the Slap Happy!
-Improvisational Comedy Troupe.
-Joseph’s directing work has included plays by Shakespeare, Ionesco, Chekhov, Eliot, Brecht, and world premieres of Kurt Gerstein by Paul Patton, a performance adaptation of Ecclesiastes, his own works, Braids, The Silent, The Playhouse, and the devised works Johanne d’Arc, the descent/lifted me, Don Quixote and Ezekiel.
-Joseph has led several teams of students on theatre missions trips to Europe, sharing perfomances and workshops in Germany, Ireland, Denmark, Croatia, and Spain.
-He has been involved in new play development for 18 years, with CITA, Belhaven University, Regent University, Crowded House Theatre, New Stage Theatre, and the Southeastern Theatre Conference.
-Joseph is a member of the Dramatists Guild of America, Christians in Theatre Arts (CITA), and is Vice-Chair of Playwriting and head of the Charles M Getchell New Play Contest for the Southeastern Theatre Conference (SETC).
-Joseph is a Professor at Belhaven University, heading up their programs in Theatre Ministry and Dramatic Writing.
+Joseph’s short plays have been featured on university stages around the US and in China.
+His bio-play van Gogh was produced at an exhibit of the artist’s work at the Chrysler Museum of Art, and his work The Memory Trilogy has been given readings and productions in VA, MS, NC, TN, and New York City.
+Joseph’s play Oz was developed into the independent feature film Before We Close, and he penned the Cine Award-winning short film “The Heart of Saturday Night.”
+Joseph has performed in over 50 productions, and his directing work ranges from contemporary to classics, world premieres and devised works.
+He has been involved in new play development for 18 years, with CITA, Crowded House Theatre, New Stage Theatre, Mississippi Theatre Association, and Southeastern Theatre Conference.
+Joseph is a member of the Dramatists Guild, is Vice-Chair of Playwriting and head of the Getchell New Play Contest for SETC, and is Professor of Theatre at Belhaven University, heading their programs in Theatre Ministry and Dramatic Writing.